We Follow the Seasons

 While we use all three approaches, we primarily learn with nature.
 Our lesson plans flow organically from opportunities nature presents each day.
 Teachers support learning by asking questions such as: “What is different today?”, “How do you think it got that way?”, What do you notice?”, “What do you think it is?”
 “What else could it be?”
 We align with Reggio Emilia in our belief that children are fully engaged when their own interests lead learning.

 Our Learning Standards

-BOPN combines high-quality practices in early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
+BOPN combines early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
 These standards emphasize child-directed learning, authentic experiences, making connections to previous experience, and culturally appropriate practice.

-To guide our daily work, we use the “Standards and Indicators for Three- to Five-Year-Olds” from the book Lens on Outdoor Learning.
+To guide our daily work, we use the standards from the book Lens on Outdoor Learning.
 These standards align with our focus on developing habits of mind: